lyshasilva/GreggBF/README.md

 # HANDWRITTEN GREGG SHORTHAND BRIEF FORMS RECOGNITION USING CONVOLUTIONAL NEURAL NETWORKS

+This is the public repository for my study on handwritten Gregg Shorthand brief forms recognition using convolutional neural networks (CNNs).
+It contains the complete source code, the GreggBF Dataset, and confusion matrices generated from the experiments.

+The project evaluates and compares three adapted CNN models—AlexNet, Inception-V3, and EfficientNetB0—in recognizing 139 classes of Gregg Shorthand brief forms using the GreggBF dataset.

 **GreggBF** is a publicly available dataset of **handwritten Gregg Shorthand brief forms (Centennial Edition)**, collected and annotated for use in machine learning and handwriting recognition research.
 This repository also includes supplementary materials from the accompanying undergraduate thesis on CNN-based recognition of these symbols.

 📌 **Keywords**: Gregg Shorthand, Centennial Edition, brief forms, handwritten dataset, machine learning, deep learning, image classification, CNN, handwriting recognition, data augmentation